FrostyFridge/gortsplib/README.md

   * Read media streams from a server ("play")
     * Read streams with the UDP, UDP-multicast or TCP transport protocol
     * Read TLS-encrypted streams (TCP only)
+    * Use rtspt:// scheme to force TCP transport
     * Switch transport protocol automatically
     * Read selected media streams
     * Pause or seek without disconnecting from the server